openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-3/02-evaluating-trust.md

 # Evaluating Registries

-Now, that we have taken a look at several container images, we are going to start to look at where they came from and how they were built - we are going to evaluate four regsitry serversi - Fedora, podmanHub, Bitnami and the Red Hat Container Catalog:
+Now, that we have taken a look at several container images, we are going to start to look at where they came from and how they were built - we are going to evaluate four registry servers - Fedora, podmanHub, Bitnami and the Red Hat Container Catalog:

 ## Fedora Registry
 - Click: [registry.fedoraproject.org](https://registry.fedoraproject.org/)